 Wrocławska 41, 30-011 Kraków.
 The gym is around Krowodrza and Nowy Kleparz.
 Phone: +48 665 996 184 .
 To start, you can buy a single drop-in for the kid instead of a pass.

-See disciplines: boxing , kickboxing , muay thai .
-On the first contact we’ll match the discipline and group to your kid’s age and experience.
+See disciplines: boxing and kickboxing .
+On first contact, we’ll match the group to the confirmed age boundary and your kid’s experience.